-Limits on the use of tax loss carry forwards.
-New limits to offset operating losses have been established depending on the net revenue of the taxpayer.
-In that sense, for large companies with net revenues equal to or above €20m in the first 12 months before the beginning of the taxable period, the following limits are laid down: (i) up to 50%, wherein the 12 months before the beginning date of the taxable period, the company's net revenues are equal to or above €20m but below €60m; and (ii) up to 25%, wherein the same 12-month period the company's net revenues are equal or to above €60m.
-For other companies, no amendments have been made.
+- Limits on the use of tax loss carry forwards apply depending on the net revenue of the taxpayer.
+In that sense, for large companies with net revenues equal to or above €20 million in the first 12 months before the beginning of the taxable period, the following limits are laid down: (i) up to 50%, wherein the 12 months before the starting date of the taxable period, the company's net revenues are equal to or above €20 million but below €60 million; and (ii) up to 25%, wherein the same 12-month period the company's net revenues are equal or to above €60 million. - For other companies, no amendments have been made.
 Consequently, the 70% limit remains for them.

-- Limit on the use of domestic and international double taxation credits.
-For companies having net revenues equal to or above €20m in the 12 months before the beginning date of the taxable period, a limit has been placed on their use of domestic and international double taxation credits, whereby the aggregate amount of both types of credits that they use cannot exceed 50% of the gross payable for the year. - The change in control rules for entities with a net operating loss was modified.
-The use of net operating losses of an acquired entity will be disallowed under certain circumstances, including (among others) where the acquired entity has been dormant in the past three months (currently, six months) or where, within the two years after the acquisition, the acquired entity carries out different (or additional) activities from the activities it carried out before the acquisition that generate turnover that exceeds more than 50% of its average turnover for the two years prior to the acquisition. - Write-down of participations deducted before 2013 must be recaptured in a maximum period of five years commencing as of fiscal year 2016, or in a shorter period if the value of the portfolio is recovered in a shorter period of time, or if the participation is sold before the end of the five-year period.
+• Limit on the use of domestic and international double taxation credits.
+For companies having net revenues equal to or above €20 million in the 12 months before the beginning date of the taxable period, a limit has been placed on their use of domestic and international double taxation credits, whereby the aggregate amount of both types of credits that they use cannot exceed 50% of the gross payable for the year.

+- Change in control rules for entities with net operating losses.
+The use of net operating losses of an acquired entity will be disallowed under certain circumstances, including (among others) where the acquired entity has been dormant in the past three months (currently, six months) or where, within the two years after the acquisition, the acquired entity carries out different (or additional) activities from the activities it carried out before the acquisition that generate turnover that exceeds more than 50% of its average turnover for the two years prior to the acquisition. - Write-down of participations deducted before 2013 must be recaptured in a maximum period of five years commencing from the fiscal year 2016, or in a shorter period if the value of the portfolio is recovered in a shorter period of time, or if the participation is sold before the end of the five-year period.

-Capitalisation reserve and other tax credits
+Capitalisation reserve reduction and other tax credits